paastech-cloud/docs/Architecture.md

 **Lessons learned:**

-- Perhaps Rust was not the best language to interact with Docker since docker/kube has a first-party API in Golang.
+- Rust might not have been the best language to interact with Docker since Docker/Kubernetes has a first-party API in Go.
 We had a lot of Rust specific issues during development that slowed down how productive we were.
 - We defined poorly how our service should be interacted with, forcing us to adapt interfaces at the last minute.
 - Docker is far from ideal to build a PaaS on.
 A more reliable and secure option would be to use Kubernetes, ideally with MicroVMs.